vercel/next.js/packages/devlow-bench/README.md

 import { measureTime, reportMeasurement } from "devlow-bench";

 // Measure a time
-measureTime("name of the timing", {
+await measureTime("name of the timing", {
   /* optional options */
 });

-// Report some other measurement reportMeasurement("name of the measurement", value, unit, {
+// Report some other measurement await reportMeasurement("name of the measurement", value, unit, {
   /* optional options */
 });
 ```